|

 The Great Canadian Theatre Company, Rasputin's,

-and numerous contributions to theatrical productions.
+and numerous contributions to theatrical

 He has performed and recorded with the band Pilgrim

-Fire.
-Tom has been featured on CBC Radio's
+Fire and has been featured on CBC Radio's

 national comedy program, "Madly Off in All Directions."